Ronald Gene Simmons: Arkansas

 He was described variously as a reclusive loner, a quiet and stingy man, an unsmiling man with a piercing stare who compelled his children to perform heavy labor, such as carrying five-gallon containers of dirt to maintain a steep driveway.
-Loretta Simmons, 17, described her father as a "drunken bum" to a school classmate who occasionally stayed overnight and who said Simmons "had a beer in his hand all the time.
-He had one little room he would stay in all the time.
-It was dark and seemed spooky and it stunk.
+Loretta Simmons, 17, thought her father was a "drunken bum" and hated him, according to Summer Moon, a close friend and classmate who occasionally stayed overnight.
+Summer said that Loretta would insult him to his face and defy him.
+Moon said Simmons "had a beer in his hand all the time.
+He had one little room where he would stay all the time.
+It was dark and seemed spooky, and it stunk.
 Nobody ever went in there but him."
 It was the only room with an inside lock and had always been off-limits to the children.

-In Pope County, Simmons worked a string of low-paying jobs, going from an "industrial" cleaner's job at a pickle plant in Atkins to a "processor" job at a frozen food plant in Russellville and, then, part-time clerk on the nightshift at a Sinclair Mini Mart.
-From January 1985 to November 19, 1986, Simmons worked as a clerk at Woodline Motor Freight, processing checks and making telephone calls to customers who were past due in payment of their bills.
-According to Robert Wood, president of the company, Simmons quit under pressure to raise his performance level to that of the other clerks.
-Joyce Butts, who he later shot, was his immediate boss.
-Kathy Kendrick, who he killed, had been a co-worker who reportedly had rejected Simmons' affections.
-He worked weekend night shifts at the Mini Mart for approximately three and a half years before quitting on December 18, 1987.
+In Pope County, Simmons worked a string of low-paying jobs, going from an "industrial" cleaner's job at the Atkins Pickle Company in Atkins from December 1983 to March 1984 to a "processor" job at a frozen food plant in Russellville.
+From January 1985 to November 19, 1986, Simmons worked as a clerk at Woodline Motor Freight in Russellville, processing checks and calling customers who were past due on their bills.
+According to Robert Wood, the company's president, Simmons quit under pressure to match the other clerks' performance.
+Joyce Butts, whom he later shot, was his immediate boss.
+Kathy Kendrick, whom he killed, had been a co-worker.
+People who worked with them said Simmons had affection for Kendrick, who was divorced, but that she spurned him and reported his attentions to her supervisors.

+He worked part-time at the Sinclair Mini Mart on East Main Street in Russellville, both nights and weekends, for about 18 months before quitting on December 18, 1987.
+Russell "Rusty" Taylor owned the Mini Mart and had managed until the middle of 1986, when he leased it to David Salyer.

 The number of people in the home had decreased to six.
 Gene Jr.—"Little Gene"—moved out before the family left New Mexico, later marrying Wilma Sue Pitts in Alamogordo on February 28, 1984.
 Sheila married Dennis McNulty on August 11, 1984, and moved to Camden, taking her daughter, Sylvia.
-William moved out after securing full-time hours at Hardee's in Russellville (where he had made shift manager) in 1984.
+William moved out after securing full-time hours at Hardee's in Russellville (where he had been a shift manager) in 1984.
 He married Renata May in October 1985, and the couple moved to Fordyce.
 The fourth oldest child, Loretta, was an honors student in the senior class at Dover High School.
 Set to graduate the following spring, she had made little effort to hide her desire to leave home at her first opportunity.
+After an evangelical service on December 3, 1987, she told friends that she was looking forward to leaving with her mother and starting college in the fall.